Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Here’s an approximate nutritional breakdown for a one-cup serving:

-Compared to traditional pot pie, this soup slashes calories and saturated fat while boosting vegetable intake.
-Lean chicken provides protein, while the veggies add fibre and vitamins.
-By choosing low-sodium broth and fresh herbs, you control the salt content without losing flavour.
+These are estimates and can change based on the particular ingredients and milk you use.
+This information can help you track your intake and make the soup fit your health goals.
+In comparison to traditional pot pie, this soup slashes calories and saturated fat while boosting vegetable intake.
+Lean chicken provides protein, while the veggies add fiber and vitamins.
+By choosing low-sodium broth and fresh herbs, you control the salt content without losing flavor.

 Common Mistakes & Tips for Best Results

-- Taste as you go—herbs like thyme and rosemary can lose potency during simmering, so a final sprinkle just before serving brightens the flavours.
+• Taste as you go—herbs like thyme and rosemary can lose potency during simmering, so a final sprinkle just before serving brightens the flavors.

 FAQ